|

 Just use plenty of pipe cleaners.

-mortise for expansion.
+for expansion.
 Several thousandths of an inch is all.
-With
+With this, there is

-just look at the name on the pipe.
+look at the name on the pipe.
+If it

 I DO NOT use a lathe to do any shaping!
 Commonly referred to as “turning”.